sulu/SuluContentBundle/UPGRADE.md

 ## dev-master

+### Moved automation bundle services

+The services related to the `SuluAutomationBundle` were moved to the `Sulu\Bundle\ContentBundle\Content\Infrastructure\Sulu\Automation` namespace.
+Furthermore the `ContentEntityPublishHandler` was renamed to `ContentPublishTaskHandler` and the `ContentEntityUnpublishHandler` was renamed to `ContentUnpublishTaskHandler`.

 ### Removed ContentProjection concept

 To simplify the usage of the bundle, the ContentProjection concept was removed from the source code.